Homological stability and densities of generalized configuration spaces: Factorization homology

 When our $\coLie$-coalgebra has the form $\pi^! \mathfrak{a}$ for some $\mathfrak{a} \in \Vect^{\multgrplus{m}}$, we have

 Since $C^*(X, -)$ is left-lax monoidal, $C^*(X, \omega_X) \in \Vect$ has a natural co-commutative coalgebra structure since $\omega_X$ does, namely

 The $\coLie$-coalgebra structure on $\pi_* \omega_X\otimes \mathfrak{a}$ is then induced by that of $\mathfrak{a}$ and the co-commutative co-algebra structure on $C^*(X, \omega_X)$.
-See~\cite{gaitsgory_study_2017}*{\S \textsc{iv}.2.1.2} and~\cite{ho_free_2017}*{Example.
+See~\cite{gaitsgory_study_2017}*{Vol. II, Chapter 6, \S1.2} and~\cite{ho_free_2017}*{Example.
 4.2.8} for a discussion of the dual situation, where one tensors a $\Lie$-algebra with a commutative algebra to get a new $\Lie$-algebra.
 See also~\cite{ho_free_2017}*{\S5.3} for a computational example where the resulting $\Lie$-algebra is abelian.

 \begin{rmk} When the co-algebra $C^*(X, \omega_X)$ is trivial (for eg. when $X = \mathbb{A}^d$), $\pi_*\omega_X \otimes \mathfrak{a}$ is abelian.
 In many cases, this can be exploited to compute the factorization cohomology (for eg. in the case where $X = \mathbb{A}^d$). \end{rmk}